 The Jaguar Simola Hillclimb is widely regarded as South Africa’s premier annual motoring and motorsport lifestyle event, delivering an unparalleled mix of high-adrenaline action in an accessible and enthralling format designed for the whole family.

 First staged in 2009, the Jaguar Simola Hillclimb has rapidly grown from humble beginnings to become the must-attend event of the year for spectators and many of the biggest names in motorsport.
 It also attracts high-profile celebrities, having hosted the likes of Hollywood star Sharlto Copley, Miss South Africa and newly crowned Miss Universe Demi-Leigh Nel-Peters, as well as several Springbok rugby players including captain Eben Etzebeth.

-The ninth edition of the Hillclimb takes place from 4 to 6 May 2018 in the beautiful Garden Route town of Knysna.
+The tenth edition of the Hillclimb takes place from 2 to 5 May 2019 in the beautiful Garden Route town of Knysna.
 Tickets can be purchased online, offering exceptional value for General Entry, Pit Access and Weekend Passes.
 Exclusive VIP Hospitality packages are also available.

 Where is the Simola Hill?